 3. Mold Design and Gate Configuration

-In high-performance plastic mold manufacturing, especially when producing automotive or electronic plastic parts, the flow behavior should be analyzed by Autodesk Moldflow or other similar software before injection speed is set on machine.
+In high-performance plastic mold manufacturing, especially when producing automotive or electronic plastic parts, the flow behavior should be analyzed by Autodesk Moldflow or other similar software before injection speed is set on the machine.

 4. Cooling System Efficiency